Rasperised/Interactive-Geriatric-Games/hardware/README.md

 - **M5StickC Sensors Test**
   Test firmware used to verify IMU readings, distance sensor values, and serial communication before integration with Unity.

+  - **Sharp IR Distance Sensor (Flower Field)**
+  Firmware and setup code for using multiple Sharp IR distance sensors in the Flower Field game.
+  Sensors are mapped left-to-right to corresponding on-screen flower positions.

+- **Sharp IR Distance Sensor Target Ball (Vertical)**
+  Standalone firmware for testing the vertical Target Ball control using a single Sharp IR distance sensor.
+  Designed to run on an ESP32 without the use of an M5StickC, allowing isolated distance-sensor testing and calibration.

 ---

 ### Notes